artalar/reatom/README.md

 // primitive mutable atom
 const inputAtom = atom('')
 // computed readonly atom
-// `spy` reads the atom and subscribes to it const greetingAtom = atom((ctx) => `Hello, ${ctx.spy(inputAtom)}!`)
+// `spy` dynamically reads the atom and subscribes to it const greetingAtom = atom((ctx) => `Hello, ${ctx.spy(inputAtom)}!`)

 // all updates in action processed by a smart batching